ccverak/carloscastellanos.dev/content/posts/2017-11-25-growing-as-a-software-engineer.md

 * “Y” is a toy programming language.

-* I’m a 10k /rock star programmer.
+* I’m a 10k rock star programmer.

 * You should work more and sleep less.

 * Oh 😮 I see 😮, you don’t know what “Z” is about 😮😕

-* “L” is 💩 because is slow.
+* “L” is 💩 programming language because it is slow.

-* If you are not using “K” in your code you are doing it wrong.
+* If you are not using “K” practice in your code you are doing it wrong.

 * It compiles then I don’t need tests.